IntellectualSites/documentation/plotsquared/commands.md

 ### MUSIC

-Player music in a plot
+Player music in a plot.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] music`